-    Lobuche Peak is another destination for Peak Climbing in Nepal which is a very captivating Peak and it includes different trails for climbing for professionals.
+Lobuche east peak climbing is another destination for Peak Climbing in Nepal which is a very captivating Peak and it includes different trails for climbing for professionals.
 Even though the frequent trail for climbing Lobuche Peak climbing is South Ridge.
 Lobuche Peak comprises various small Peaks which necessitate climbing steep snow and ice slopes as of the summit edge.
 Lobuche Peak is considered as a famous and most admired Peak Climbing which will be easy to use subsequent to doing Everest Base Camp Trek.

-In addition, there are two main varieties of Lobuche Peak named as Lobuche West (6145m) and Lobuche East (6119m).
+In addition, there are two main varieties of Lobuche East Peak climbing is named as Lobuche West (6145m) and Lobuche East (6119m).
 Lobuche Peak includes different adventurous activities like ice climbing.
 When we need to compare Lobuche East and west, Lobuche East Peak climbing is easier and enjoyable than Lobuche West Peak climbing which is considered as complex and difficult.
-Even though you can view the most stunning view from the summit is coined as an awesome.
+Even though you can view the most stunning view from the summit is coined as awesome.